 View this video to see modem summary features in TruVizion.

 The CPE Diagnostics screen will help your support reps quickly find and resolve problems for individual customers, as well as see issues that may be impacting multiple subscribers.
 Current readings like RF levels, bandwidth use, alarms, errors, and other key metrics for that device are shown on a single, easy-to-read screen along with a map of the customer’s location.
 If the subscriber is on a cable modem, we also show key readings from the upstream channel the customer’s connected to.
-Your reps can easily ping the CPE or attached devices, view modem logs or reset the cable modem or ONT with a click of the mouse.
+Your reps can easily ping the CPE or attached devices, view modem logs or reset the ONT or cable modem with a click of the mouse.

 Ever wonder how many of your cable modems were already misbehaving right after installation?
 You can run a Post-install Report at any time to see those modems that were out-of-spec the day they were installed, including a snapshot of the total flaps, codeword errors and the RF levels at that time.